-This course explores the advanced practical and conceptual low-budget independent filmmaking postproduction process from editing, titles, visual effects, mixing, and distribution to festivals.
-This concludes the Senior Thesis Project, which is meant to serve as a portfolio piece and is a graduation requirement.
-3 units.
-Studio.
-Prerequisite: FILM 480, Thesis Production.
+Pre-requisites: FILM 482, Thesis 1; Filmmaking Major This course explores the advanced practical and conceptual post-production process from editing, audio, titles, and mixing.
+Continuing the work from Thesis 1, this course will take the final steps in creating the thesis film.
+This course will require multiple cuts of the film after peer review and presentations.
+This concludes the Senior Thesis Project, which is meant to serve as a portfolio piece and graduation requirement.